 Cut off for all events is midday, June 20th.

 "Staging the event over the last three years has been one of the more satisfying aspects of our outdoor event management journey.
-It's a journey that has witness a huge amount of personal growth not just for our participant family, but for us also and we can't wait to see how 2021's event unfolds."
+It's a journey that has witnessed a huge amount of personal growth not just for our participant family, but for us also and we can't wait to see how 2021's event unfolds."

 Mandatory & Recommended Kit